New? Read My Introduction

 Four years ago, I started this site to organize my reading.
 The list started as about 20 classic novels that I had always wanted to read and never had time for.
 Since then, it has expanded into what we see today.

 I'm hoping to write short articles about each text, and what I got out of reading it.
 If you click into a book and see a blank page, that means I haven’t written anything yet.
-If you’re wondering, why is this mostly empty?
-It’s mostly a personal reference document that I hope to getting around to filling all the way out.
-I have a lot of hidden notes on each book that need to be refined.
-Hopefully, for now, this can have use as a reference document.
+If you’re wondering, why is a lot of this empty?
+This blog started a personal reference document for me so I could keep track of what I was reading.
+At first, I took a lot of notes about these books, but they were all mostly personal and about the weather I was experiencing the days I was reading that book.
+Over the last few years, I have been slowly filling in my thoughts about each book and maybe some day I’ll get there.

 Why The Classics?